Enhancing Online Education

 Designing Assessments - Create robust assessments that accurately measure course learning outcomes

 Tests and papers are only two of a myriad of options for assessing what your learners understand.
-In this program, you will explore different types of assessments and how they can help your students progress toward your desired course outcomes.
-You will also create and receive feedback on an assessment of your choice and identify the essential components for designing a successful group project.
+In this program, you will explore strategies to create a diverse range of robust assessments designed to guide learners through structured activities, helping them progressively build and apply knowledge.
+You will also identify the essential components for designing a successful group project.

 Cultivating Inclusivity - Promote an online environment that embraces diversity and inclusion